bulletmark/pacpush/README.md

-## PACSYNC
+## PACPUSH

-[pacsync](http://github.com/bulletmark/pacsync) is a small and simple command line utility which you can use to manually sync `pacman` and `pacaur` Arch Linux package updates between machines to avoid having to download them more than once via the web.
+[pacpush](http://github.com/bulletmark/pacpush) is a small and simple command line utility which you can use to manually push `pacman` and `pacaur` Arch Linux package updates to other machines to avoid having to download them more than once via the web.
 It requires you to be using the [pacaur](https://aur.archlinux.org/packages/pacaur/) AUR helper.